 Sequential integer. #1 came before #2.
 Order is immutable and independently verifiable.

 The X-Vault WORM log is stored server-side and is never rewritten — only appended to.
-Anyone who purchases a discovery license receives the event hash and chain hash, which can be independently verified at biohacksai.com/verify.
+Anyone can independently verify a discovery at biohacksai.com/verify.

 05 — Mechanism Graph